divinej/shopify-setup-page/README.md

 #Accessible Shopify Setup Page

-Shopify setup is fictional shopify setup page that is assessible.
-It was built to be more user friendly to users including users that rely on the keyboard for navigation and screen readers.
+Shopify setup is a fictional Shopify setup page.
+It was built to be user-friendly to users including users that rely on the keyboard for navigation and screen readers.

 Website hosted here-> [title](https://shopify-divinej.netlify.app)

 ##Technologies
-Built with HTML, CSS, Boostrap and Javascript to test my knowledge of web accessibility and building a responsive web page from a design.
+Built with HTML, CSS, Bootstrap and Javascript to test my knowledge of web accessibility and building a responsive web page from a design.
 Figma link [title](https://www.figma.com/design/wTZFEVttf4DvsrJqh4FbFx/Level-Up-Front-Hackathon-(Copy)?node-id=19-16733&t=B1Z4ZmhUwxeZS96B-0)
 Javascript was mainly used to update the progress bar and add animation.